soranoo/soranoo/README.md

 ### Hello there, I'm Freeman 👋

-I'm an individual game developer and created 30+ games; however, none of them is finished.😢.
+I'm an individual game developer and have created 30+ games; however, only a few of them are finished.😢.

 **About me ,**
 - 🔭 I’m currently working on a django website.<!-- - 🌱 I’m currently learning ... -->